mchappychen/michaelchen.app/README.md

 # Overview
 Source code for my http://michaelchen.app website.
-It transcribes stuff by making a call to https://github.com/sanchit-gandhi/whisper-jax using gradio client
+It just has some random stuff.

 # Installation
-I run this on Ubuntu server in DigitalOcean.
+I run this on Ubuntu server in DigitalOcean ($12/month).
 1. Create a python virtual environment `python3 -m venv env .`
 2. Activate it with `source bin/activate`
 3. Do `pip install requirements.txt`